B-Method: History

+From the late 1980s, Ib Holm Sørensen (1949–2012) was central to the development of the B-Method, having previously also worked on the early development of the Z notation.
+He left the Oxford University Computing Laboratory to lead a team for BP Research and to develop the B-Toolkit, providing tool support for the B-Method.
+Subsequently, he founded the company B-Core (UK) Limited to support the B-Toolkit, which is a collection of programming tools designed to support the use of the B notation, and he helped to complete a number of B-related projects.

 Event-B

-Subsequently, another formal method called Event-B has been developed based on the B-Method, support by the Rodin Platform.
+Subsequently, another formal method called Event-B has been developed based on the B-Method, supported by the Rodin Platform.
 Event-B is a formal method aimed at system-level modelling and analysis.
 Features of Event-B are the use of set theory for modelling, the use of refinement to represent systems at different levels of abstraction, and the use of mathematical proof for verifying consistency between these refinement levels.

 The main components

-The B notation depends on set theory and first order logic in order to specify different versions of software that covers the complete cycle of project development.
+The B notation depends on set theory and first order logic to specify different levels of software description covering the complete cycle of project development.

 Abstract machine

 In the first and the most abstract version, which is called the Abstract Machine, the designer should specify the goal of the design.